superfly/docs/django/getting-started/index.html.md

 redirect_from: /docs/getting-started/django/
 subnav_glob: docs/django/getting-started/*.html.*
 objective: Build and deploy a very basic Django app on Fly.
 This guide is the fastest way to try using Fly, so if you're short on time start here.
-related_pages:
+# related_pages:
-  - /docs/django/fullapp
+#   - /docs/django/fullapp
 ---

 In this guide we build and deploy the Django Welcome Screen to demonstrate how quickly apps can be deployed on Fly.io.
 Later examples will cover linking to a database deploying Full Django apps.

 ## Django Set Up
 Make sure that [Python](https://www.python.org/) is already installed on your computer.
-We will use [venv](https://docs.python.org/3/library/venv.html#module-venv) in this example for our virtual environment but any of the other popular choices such as Poetry, Pipenv, and pyenv will work too.
+We will use [venv](https://docs.python.org/3/library/venv.html#module-venv) in this example for our virtual environment but any of the other popular choices such as [Poetry](https://python-poetry.org/), [Pipenv](https://github.com/pypa/pipenv), and [pyenv](https://github.com/pyenv/pyenv) will work too.

 ### New Virtual Environment
 From the command line navigate to an empty directory to store your code.
 On both Windows and macOS the desktop is a good default if you don't already have a preferred location.
 We will create a new directory called `django-fly` and then activate a new Python virtual environment called `.venv` within it.